ohira-s/reversi_pico/README.md

 CPU-player uses two cores in PICO as possible to think game strategy.
 However in case it fails memory allocation unfortenately, uses main core (core0) only.

+CPU-player is still so weak in this version.